positron-solutions/dslide/README.md

 (setq dslide-after-last-slide-hook #'my-stop-if-forward)
 ```

-<a id="org396bac9"></a>

-### Per-Slide Actions
+-   Per-Slide Behavior

     💡 If you want to do something on each slide or specific slides, before using hooks, instead consider using actions.

     See the `dslide-action-hide-markup` which is by default added to `dslide-default-actions` and hides markup on every slide.
 The lifecycle of actions and their methods for obtaining the current slide's heading make them very good for per-slide behavior.

-<a id="org4473900"></a>
+<a id="orga521ec5"></a>

-## Steezing Org
+### Steezing Org 🕶️

 This is not unique to dslide, but if you want more professional looking results, you will likely need to make your org a bit prettier.